WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

       Note: The `ignoredSections` enables sections that supercede other sections to be introduced in the future.
 Implementations that don't implement any such sections are free to omit the relevant steps.
-   1. If `sectionOffsets["name"]` exists, return a "format error".
+   1. If `sectionOffsets["name"]` exists, return a "format error" with `fallbackUrl`.
 That is, duplicate sections are forbidden.
    1. Set `sectionOffsets["name"]` to (`currentOffset`, `length`).
    1. Set `currentOffset` to `currentOffset + length`.